mano1412/JWT/README.md

 # JWT
-JWT token generation and decode with HS256 algorithm put your secretKey on .env file use npn run start and enjoy!!!
+JWT token generation and decode with HS256 algorithm put your secretKey on .env file use npm run start and enjoy!!!